How to Get Soot Out of Carpet

 • Cleaning rags: Pick up a cleaning rag or towel as well – something disposable, as soot stains may not wash out very easily.
 Paper towels can also work.

 • Rubbing alcohol: Rubbing alcohol is immensely helpful for deeper soot stains.
 If you have any, grab it now.
-If you don’t have any, consider sending someone down to the store to get some while you work.
+If you don’t have any, consider sending someone to the store to get some while you work.

 Step 1: Scoop Up Any Large Cinders and Ash Particles